-Since these windows did not open on to a porch their opening was most certainly not meant for passage.
-It’s possible that this sliding window is utilized because it can require little or no hardware when hardware may have been a luxury.
+Since these windows did not open on to a porch, their opening was most certainly not meant for passage.
+It’s possible that this sliding window is utilized because it requires little or no hardware when hardware may have been a luxury.
 I’ve seen this type of window in utility areas like garages or in small industrial structures.
 In these environments hardware simply might not have been necessary or may have been too easily broken.

-So there’s a run down of some window definitions.
-Do you know of another term that is used to describe the types of windows seen in this post.
+So there’s a rundown of some window definitions.
+Do you know of another term that is used to describe the types of windows seen in this post?
 Or do you know of a structure with a window that operates in this fashion?
-If so share it with us and let MissPres know about what you see in your neck of Mississippi.
+If so share it with us and let MissPres know what you see in your neck of Mississippi.

 American Carpenter and Builder Vol XIV No. 3.
 American Carpenter and Builder Company.
 Chicago, Ill.
 December 1912.